south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 ## Flags Sheet

+Team names must match the name in the Teams sheet or be blank, or if the team is currently unknown you can also have the name starting "Winner", "Runner-up", or "Loser", to denote who the team will be.

 This sheet has to be in a rigid structure.
 It must be:

 * Line 1: Competition name in column C